-This Online Master of Science in Education concentration prepares educators and related professionals to use a broad range of technologies in their multiple roles as teacher, mentor, facilitator, researcher, change agent, and leader.
+This online Master of Science (MS) in Education concentration prepares educators and related professionals to use a broad range of technologies in their multiple roles as teacher, mentor, facilitator, researcher, change agent, and leader.
 The program is aligned with National Education Technology Standards for educational technology from the International Society for Technology in Education (ISTE), as well as learning theories from the National Academies of Science's initiatives on the new science of learning.
 The knowledge base within the Technology for Educators program comes from both existing and emerging methods for effective technology training and effective leadership including policy, practice, research, wisdom, theory, culturally responsive education, and legislation.
 The courses involve project based learning and collaborative planning.
 Candidates gain competencies in instructional leadership, instructional and assistive technologies, systems change, data driven decision-making, and Universal Design for Learning.

 View an online information session that took place on December 5, 2013 with Dr. Annette Anderson and Rob Caples to learn more about the School Administration and Supervision programs.